-I am Partner and Creative Director, with Fani Chung, of Gee + Chung Design, an award-winning multidisciplinary brand communications firm based in San Francisco.
-We create intelligent, innovative and compelling solutions which provide strategic value for clients.
-Our firm develops successful branding, print, packaging, environmental and interactive programs for many of Silicon Valley’s most influential companies including Adobe, Apple, Applied Materials, IBM, National Semiconductor, Oracle, and Symantec.
+I am Partner and Creative Director, with Fani Chung, of Gee + Chung Design, an award-winning multidisciplinary brand communications firm based in San Francisco creating intelligent, innovative, and compelling solutions which provide strategic value for clients.
+Our firm develops branding, print, packaging, environmental, and interactive programs for many of Silicon Valley’s most influential companies including Adobe, Apple, Applied Materials, IBM, National Semiconductor, Oracle, and Symantec.
 Additional clients include the Bay Area Air Quality Management District, Chronicle Books, San Francisco Arts Commission, and Stanford University.

 How did you choose your design discipline?

 I enjoyed drawing and creating things from an early age.
 I was fortunate to receive encouragement in my artistic interests from my parents and elementary and high school art teachers.
 In high school I was introduced to Saturday classes at ArtCenter College of Design, which had just relocated to nearby Pasadena, CA. I was captivated by the amazing work in the student gallery, accomplished faculty of industry professionals, and stunning modernist building spanning a canyon.
 I began ArtCenter as an Advertising major but enjoyed branding, collateral, packaging, and exhibit design so much that I switched to Graphic Design.